mbadolato/iTerm2-Color-Schemes/README.md

 The Hipster Green and Jackie Brown themes were created by [Unkulunkulu](https://github.com/Unkulunkulu)

 The Chalk theme was created by [achalv](https://github.com/achalv/chalk)

+The Pencil Dark and Pencil Light themes were created by [mattly](https://github.com/mattly/iterm-colors-pencil)

 If there are other color schemes you'd like to see included, drop me a line!